GeoffreyBooth/vault-dev-docker/README.md

 # Vault Development Docker Image

-Docker image based on upstream official Vault image which allows pre-populating with secrets for local development/testing.
-DO NOT USE FOR PRODUCTION PURPOSES.
+Docker image based on upstream official Vault image which allows pre-populating with secrets for local development/testing. **DO NOT USE FOR PRODUCTION PURPOSES.**

 Secrets
 -------

-The JSON file at `/opt/secrets.json` (override with `$VAULT_SECRETS_FILE`) will be read and written into the generic secret backend on startup.
+On startup, Vault will read secrets from a file or environment variable and write them into the generic secret backend.

+If you have your secrets saved in a JSON file, you can pass them in as a volume, e.g. `--volume $PWD/localhost-secrets.json:/opt/secrets.json`.
+Vault looks for secrets at the path defined by `$VAULT_SECRETS_FILE`, which by default is `/opt/secrets.json`.
+Override that variable to change where Vault should load the secrets from.

+You can also pass secrets in via an environment variable, `$VAULT_SECRETS`.
+This should be a JSON string.
+If both the secrets file and the environment variable are present, the file takes precedence.

-The format is an object associating a path with value, as follows:
+The contents of the JSON file or environment variable is an object associating a path with value, as follows:

 ```json
 {